hashicorp/design-system/website/docs/components/page-header/partials/guidelines/guidelines.md

 ## Breadcrumb

-Displays a Helios [Breadcrumb](/components/breadcrumb) to communicate the application hierarchy and location to the user.
+Displays a [Breadcrumb](/components/breadcrumb) to communicate the application hierarchy and location to the user.

 ![Page Header Breadcrumb](/assets/components/page-header/page-header-breadcrumb.png =700x*)

-### Multiple Breadcrumb components
+!!!
+Warning

+**Multiple Breadcrumb components**

 The [Breadcrumb](/components/breadcrumb) uses a landmark `<nav>` element.
 Ensure that there is only one Breadcrumb on the page, or differentiate between Breadcrumbs by passing them different `ariaLabel` arguments.
 Refer to the [Breadcrumb API](/components/breadcrumb?tab=code#component-api) for more details.

+!!!

 ## Icon Tile